GAURAV8520/book_my_trip/Readme.md

 This project consists of a single-page web application where users can browse available trips and book their preferred ones.
 The UI is designed to be user-friendly and but till now it is not responsive.

+## Demo

+You can view a live demo of the website here https://gaurav8520.github.io/book_my_trip/

 ## Features

 - **Trip Listings:** Display a list of available trips with details such as destination, duration, and cost.